5 top trends driving data infrastructure strategies, according to Gartner

 The fourth trend Ronthal noted is an increased focus on data fabric.

-Think of the data fabric as being built on metadata, integration, governance, observability and augmentation.
+Think of the data fabric as being built on the building blocks that Ronthal mentioned earlier — metadata, integration, governance, observability and augmentation.
 Data fabric looks at the design point and objective of a data environment.
 It will also look at the actual usage patterns, how the data was created, how the environment is actually being used and how the data is consumed.

 “Then we look at alignment and assumptions,” Ronthal explained.